This is an FYI, especially for those of you who own property in eastern Ontario along the proposed High-Speed Rail (HSR) corridor.

 Its not that easy to find.
 There are two paths being considered between Peterborough and Carleton Place/Smiths Falls.
 One through the Cambrian Shield and one through farmland and environmentally sensitive areas.
 There is no planned stop in Kingston.
 There are three stations in Ontario and 4 in Quebec in the final project.

-On the 24 April, 2018, the Ontario Federation of Agriculture issues a statement about the federal government's proposed High-Speed Rail.
+On the 24 April, 2018 under the heading Newsroom, the Ontario Federation of Agriculture issued a statement about the federal government's proposed High-Speed Rail.
+The statement was issued a second time on March 5, 2025 under the heading Issues.

 OFA Position